Neighbourhood Network Schemes

 - Carers feeling more supported

 In each of Birmingham’s 10 constituencies the Lead Facilitators manages partnership meetings and networking events with residents, adult social work teams, community organisations and other public sector professionals.
-They work closely with adult social work teams, and other partners, to identify gaps in the support for older people.
+They work closely with adult social work teams, and other partners, to identify gaps in the support for people who need it, as well as how best to fill these gaps.
 The Lead Facilitators can invest in community assets through a small grant scheme managed in each Constituency.
-Facilitated by BVSC, Birmingham’s 10 NNS work together to share best practice and resources.
+Facilitated by BVSC, Birmingham’s 10 NNS' work together to share best practice and resources.